syedjafer/makereading-post-backups/ckzv8tizf09qaids16rcj4prr.md

 ### Interview Questions
 1. Can linear regression be used for representing quadratic equations?
 2. What are the problems of Polynomial Regression.
-3. Will overfitting occurs in polynomial regression.
+3. Will overfitting occur in polynomial regression.
 4. What happens when the degree is getting increased to a greater value.
-5. What is the loss function of polynomial regression ?
+5. What is the loss function of polynomial regression?